ceybers/excel-data-store/Notes/PatchNotes.md

 # Patch Notes
 ## v0.7.2-beta (2025/12/31)
 - [x] View History (Timelime) now updates when changing the selected cell.
+- [x] Pull action now checks if a column contains cells with formulas and prompts the user before overwriting them.

 ## v0.7.1-beta (2025/12/22)
 - [x] BUG Fixed bug with trying to Pull All or Pull Partial when the Worksheet was filtered or had hidden rows.